 If a member of staff becomes aware of a child at risk of witnessing or being party to a child marriage they must follow the child protection procedures and refer to the DSL as soon as possible.
 School staff must never attempt to intervene directly as a school or through a third party.
-Contact must be made with MASH.
+Contact must be made with the Child Advice and Duty Service.